andrewt3000/MachineLearning/README.md

 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)

 ### Dimensionality reduction
-Reducing number of features.
+Reducing the number of features while preserving important features.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
 Other examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

 ### Machine learning models and applications